For me, the best part of The Invisible Man isn’t its superb depiction of domestic violence suffering, it’s the disturbing question it ended on.

 Compared to time-travel, reality-bending, the ability to snuff out half the lifeforms in the universe with a finger snap, it could even be considered lame.
 Agree?

 Yeah.
 Batman would smoke out Adrian Griffins within five seconds, had they been in the same room.
 Thor just needs to slam his hammer, to knock out any invisible villain.

 But, DC and Marvel heroes do not exist in the same universe as Griffins, neither do we, and so the ability to be invisible at will is a frightening power.
 One with immense potential for crime as well in our real-world.
 The actual practicality of such a power might not be as wondrous as it sounds in fiction, but the phobia associated is surely immeasurable.

 On that, allow me to reiterate what many other reviews have already applauded.
 To use this phobia as a cinematic metaphor for the trauma of domestic violence victims is a brilliant stroke.
 Elisabeth Moss’ depiction of Cecilia is also phenomenal.
 Watching her terror is almost as unbearable as being a victim.

 [Mild spoilers ahead]

 But, what I loved most about The Invisible Man isn’t the above.
 Instead, it was the final scene of the movie, and everything beforehand that led to it.

 By this, I mean the many clues scattered throughout the movie that suggest Cecilia might not be as hapless as she seems.
 That she wasn’t clueless about “invisibility.”

 Now, I don’t want to give away the twists.
 Neither am I suggesting she wasn’t abused by Adrian.
-But could it be the case of a woman pushed to the brink, to the extent she considers the impossible?
+But could it be the case of a woman so pushed to the brink, she considers the impossible?
 The ruthless?